teleportaloo/PDX-Bus/README.markdown

 Things to know before building
 ------------------------------
+* CommonCode is a submodule - you will need to init it.
+Change directory to src/CommonCode `git submodule init`
+`git submodule update`
 * PDX Bus is built with the latest iPhone SDK with Xcode 16.4 - available free from [Apple](http://developer.apple.com) in their Mac App store.
 * Before building this code you will need to register with TriMet